-Writing around art, technology, politics, and how these things fit into our social structures, has been important to me in the past.
+Writing around art, technology, politics, and how these things fit into our social structures, has always been important to me.
 From redressing the art canon bias to distribution networks of edible seeds, writing provides a mode of intervention.
 Writing allows for a broader consideration of histories, concepts and connections and provides a mechanism to locate ideas within contexts as well as form a document against loss, a guarantee against forgetting or erasure and a means of distribution.
-More recently writing is becoming part of my working process and practice as an artist and a form of collaboration with others.
+More recently writing is becoming part of my working process and practice as an artist and a medium for collaboration with others.